Shalom House: Criticisms

 Stephen Bright, a clinical psychologist and expert in addictions to alcohol and drugs, noted that Shalom House relied on anecdotal evidence as proof of their success and that it was important not to confuse anecdotes with real outcomes.
 He further noted that the drug treatment field had moved away from tough love types of treatments over 30 years ago because they did not work and in some cases could be harmful.

 Nicole Lee, Adjunct Professor at the National Drug Research Institute, Curtin University, stated that this was the only health sector where someone could open a rehab with no other qualifications except experiencing a problem.
 She stated that providers who created programs based on personal experience often failed to understand the big picture and that it was important to document outcomes in order to determine accurate relapse rates.
 Tough love programs have the potential to backfire but programs with a more compassionate approach have been shown to be more effective for a larger number of people.
 "We know from research over the last 50 years that medication-assisted opioid treatment, including methadone and buprenorphine, is the most effective way to reduce use, harms and criminal activity, and improve health."

 Stefan Gruenert, a registered psychologist and CEO of Odyssey House Victoria, stated that when claiming outcomes, only including people who completed the program was misleading and that "Anyone who is confident in their model and committed to ongoing improvements should be open to a high level of scrutiny.
 That's just a good healthy service."

-Steve Allsop, a professor at the National Drug Research Institute, Curtin University, stated that only looking at outcomes for residents who completed a program would not give a full picture of the programs success rate and that it was important to include all admissions in the calculations.
+Steve Allsop, a professor at the National Drug Research Institute, Curtin University, stated that only looking at outcomes for residents who completed a program would not give a full picture of the program's success rate and that it was important to include all admissions in the calculations.